bbhorne/love-online/index.md

 #### submission process

-email your applications to us at love-online (at) riseup (dot) net, and include your name and proposal title in the subject line.
+email your applications to us at **love-online (at) riseup (dot) net**, and include your name and project title in the subject line.

-all proposals must be submitted by 23:59 EST on January 25th, 2019.
+all applications must be submitted by 23:59 EST on January 25th, 2019.

 #### timeline

-proposal & draft submission: 23:59 EST on January 25th
+*submission of application & first draft:* 23:59 EST on January 25th

-final decision letters sent out: February 1st
+*final decision letters sent out:* February 1st

-second draft/WIP submission: 23:59 EST on February 15th
+*submission of second draft/WIP:* 23:59 EST on February 15th

-finished work submission: 23:59 EST on March 1st
+*submission of finished piece:* 23:59 EST on March 1st

-zine publication: March 29th, 2019
+*zine publication:* March 29th, 2019

 ---------------